William Whewell: History and development of science

 Whewell made extensive use of graphical methods, and these became not just ways of displaying results, but tools in the analysis of data.
 He published a number of maps showing cotidal lines (a term coined by himself, but first published by Lubbock, acknowledging the inventor) – lines joining points where high tide occurred at the same time.
 These allowed a graphical representation of the progression of tidal waves through the ocean.
 From this, Whewell predicted that there should be a place where there was no tidal rise or fall in the southern part of the North Sea.
 Such a "no-tide zone" is now called an amphidromic point.
 In 1840, the naval surveyor William Hewett confirmed Whewell's prediction.
-This involved anchoring his ship, HMS Fairy, and taking repeated soundings at the same location with lead and line, precautions being needed to allow for irregularities in the sea bed, and the effects of tidal flow.
+This involved anchoring his ship, HMS Fairy, and taking repeated soundings at the same location with lead and line, with precautions needed to allow for irregularities in the seabed and the effects of tidal flow.
 The data showed a rise of no more than 1 foot, near the limit of accuracy.

-Whewell published about 20 papers over a period of 20 years on his tidal researches.
-This was his major scientific achievement, and was an important source for his understanding of the process of scientific enquiry, the subject of one of his major works Philosophy of the Inductive Sciences.
+Whewell published about 20 papers over a period of 20 years on his tidal research.
+This was his major scientific achievement and an important source for his understanding of the process of scientific enquiry, the subject of one of his major works, Philosophy of the Inductive Sciences.

 His best-known works are two voluminous books that attempt to systematize the development of the sciences, History of the Inductive Sciences (1837) and The Philosophy of the Inductive Sciences, Founded Upon Their History (1840, 1847, 1858–60).
 While the History traced how each branch of the sciences had evolved since antiquity, Whewell viewed the Philosophy as the "Moral" of the previous work as it sought to extract a universal theory of knowledge through history.

 In the latter, he attempted to follow Francis Bacon's plan for discovery.
 He examined ideas ("explication of conceptions") and by the "colligation of facts" endeavored to unite these ideas with the facts and so construct science.
 This colligation is an "act of thought", a mental operation consisting of bringing together a number of empirical facts by "superinducing" upon them a conception which unites the facts and renders them capable of being expressed in general laws.
 Whewell refers to as an example Kepler and the discovery of the elliptical orbit: the orbit's points were colligated by the conception of the ellipse, not by the discovery of new facts.
 These conceptions are not "innate" (as in Kant), but being the fruits of the "progress of scientific thought (history) are unfolded in clearness and distinctness".